 This means that James McAvoy’s 24 different personalities have to stand out to you.
 They have to have you on the edge of your seat.
 In a book, they have to reach out and make you want to turn the page until you reach the end.
 In that space, there isn’t enough breathing room for simply existing, struggling through simple daily tasks.

-I do not have DID but I am lucky enough to call among by best friends several people who have been diagnosed with dissociative identity disorder (DID).
-For my friends, DID appeared to be – in my non-professional/non-therapist eyes – their brain’s amazing way of coping with an extremely traumatic set of events or chronic and severe abuse.
+DID is the brain’s amazing way of coping with an extremely traumatic set of events or chronic and severe abuse.
 It enabled them to survive and to find resources in an environment where there was no nurturing, no safety, no protection, and no way out.
 Psychology Today does a better job of defining this mysterious condition than I ever can.

 People with DID may have various “alters” that hold and deal with the complexities of their life experiences.
 Each of these alters may represent a different phase of their life or a different age or sometimes a different personality not tied to an age range in their life but rather the different roles they hold in their lives.

-For my friends, their alters have represented either distinct age ranges with particular personality attributes such as a young child who may be observant but shy or an adolescent who is rebellious and outspoken.
+For my friends with DID, their alters have represented either distinct age ranges with particular personality attributes such as a young child who may be observant but shy or an adolescent who is rebellious and outspoken.
 The alters may or may not share information with each other and may or may not have awareness of each other.

 Some people with DID want to integrate – that is to bring all of their alters together to become one cohesive identity.
 Others may reject integration (See When Rabbit Howls (1987) by The Troops for Truddi Chase).
 For those who wish to integrate, working towards bringing all the alters together is a complex journey of healing and self-evolution that is difficult, complex, and intricate requiring patience, dedication, and hard-work.